TK: an illustration showing what it means to be "one level above" in the hierarchy

 With the help of the Goodpoint science team, we found that Support can be broken down into two main types: reasons and examples.

-Pro tip: It's interesting that an idea can be an example in one argument but a reason
+Pro tip: It's interesting that a viewpoint can be an example in one argument but a reason

 in another.
 It depends on the context.
 Keep that in mind when you think of using an